 Marcy NS-716R Consumer Ratings

-The bike has a very good overall rating with 87% of customers rating it a 4 or 5.
-Which is one of the best I’ve come across.
+The bike has a very good overall rating with customers rating.

 There are a few negative reviews and this where they’ve received a damaged bike (or defective ones).
 It is only a handful and they don’t talk about what it was like to deal with the company.